SNEWS2/snewpy/paper.md

 incorporated SNEWPY as a dependency to provide access to a broad range of supernova models and flavor transformations.

-In addition to the code, SNEWPY comes with data from several hundred simulations kindly provided by various modeling groups, a script for generating a spectral fluence from an analytic prescription, and several Jupyter notebooks illustrating its capabilities.
-While SNEWPY has been developed explicitly for the SuperNova Early Warning System, SNEWS 2.0 [@SNEWS:2020tbu], we expect it will prove broadly useful to modelers and theorists interested in what neutrino detectors will observe from a supernova simulation, and to experimentalists wishing to evaluate the sensitivity of their detector to supernova neutrinos.
+In addition to the source code, SNEWPY comes with data from several hundred simulations kindly provided by various modeling groups, a script for generating a spectral fluence from an analytic prescription, and several Jupyter notebooks illustrating its capabilities.
+While SNEWPY has been developed explicitly for the SuperNova Early Warning System, SNEWS 2.0 [@SNEWS:2020tbu], its object-oriented design makes the addition of new supernova models and flavor transformations straightforward.
+We expect it will prove broadly useful to modelers and theorists interested in what neutrino detectors will observe from a supernova simulation, as well as experimentalists wishing to evaluate the sensitivity of their detector to supernova neutrinos.

 # Acknowledgements